Crime & Safety

 10. Students should avoid areas that are isolated or not well lit.

 In addition to 24 hour per day presence by Campus Safety staff, there is a Student Affairs staff member on call every evening and throughout the weekends to help mitigate or respond to incidents involving students.
-Also, three Residence Life staff members live in apartments inside the residence halls.
-And, nearly every residence hall floor is staffed with a Resident Assistant.
+Nearly every residence hall floor is staffed with a Resident Assistant and three Residence Life staff members live in apartments inside the residence hall.
 These staff members are trained to respond to an array of emergencies including interpersonal conflicts, health emergencies, fires, and missing person reports.

 Campus community members play an important role in their own safety.
 Periodic reminders are sent via e-mail and provided through Resident Assistants to encourage personal safety habits like locking room doors, not walking alone in dark areas, and reporting suspicious behavior.

-There are exterior phones near the main entrance of every residence hall.
-There are numerous emergency phones on campus and in parking lots that ring directly to Campus Safety when activated.
-This summer, cameras will be installed in several parking lots to improve our surveillance of activity.
+There are numerous emergency phones on campus and in parking lots that ring directly to Campus Safety.
+Cameras are present in several areas of campus.

-When a threat to the college community is realized, an immediate alert is issued via the new Ram-Alert text messaging system and email with instructions about campus safety.
-Additionally, e-mail to all students, faculty, and staff, campus notices and other forms of communication will be used to provide accurate information about an incident and alleviate fears.
+When an imminent threat to the college community is realized, an immediate alert is issued via the Ram-Alert text messaging system.
+Additionally, e-mail to all students, faculty, and staff, campus notices and other forms of communication will be used to provide accurate information and instructions pertaining to the incident.

 Cornell’s Health and Counseling Centers offer free services to students.
-The Counseling Center, staffed with a full-time licensed psychologist and a part-time licensed counselor, provides general counseling to students and readily refers students with long-term, inpatient, or other specialized issues to area agencies and clinicians.
-The staff also conducts outreach and awareness programs.
+The Counseling Center, staffed with two licensed psychologists, provides general counseling to students and readily refers students with long-term, inpatient, or other specialized issues to area agencies and clinicians.
+The staff also conducts outreach and awareness programs.>

 Cornell is committed to providing a safe living and learning environment for our students, faculty, staff and guests.
 We will continue to monitor emergency response and regular security practices and make adjustments as warranted.